amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 ##The solution
 Use Amnesia, a simple wrapper of Erlang's mnesia database.

-Let's create a database for battery status – so there will be a timestamp, status – (e.g. “Charging”, “Discharging”) and percentage.
-To use the database, we first have to create a file that will be used to create the database.

 ##Adding Amnesia to dependencies
 To add Amnesia, edit your mix.exs and add a new dependency in function